THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Timings – 10:00 AM to 6:00 PM.

-If you have more time on your plate, try out the usual suspects – Kempty falls, George Everest House, Mussourie lake, and Lal Tibba viewpoints.
+If you have more time on your plate, try out the usual suspects – Kempty falls, George Everest House, Mussoorie Lake, and Lal Tibba viewpoints, but I warn you all of these activities are very touristy!

-Stay in One Earth Royal Hotel for a 360-degree view of Mussourie
+Stay in One Earth Royal Hotel for a 360-degree view of Mussoorie – Things to do in Mussoorie

 Reaching there – From Landour Bazaar, walk the entire stretch of Mall Road till you reach Picture Palace.
 Call up the hotel reception from here, and they will guide you to a meeting point a bit further on the left, where they will come and pick you up.